dcfranca/dcfranca.github.io/about.md

 ### More Information

-I am a full stack developer with almost 20 years of professional experience.
-Currently working for KPN in Amsterdam
+I am a Platform Engineer with experience in developing, maintaining, and scaling web applications, microservices, and infrastructure.

 With this blog I want to share a bit of my passion for scalable and secure software.
 ### Contact me